RealMorty/IdeaProjects/HTML/doc/html.md

 As of v8.0.0 we no longer include jQuery by default. web development has changed a lot since we started this project and while many millions of sites still use jQuery there are many sites and applications that don't.
 10 years ago jQuery _was_ JavaScript for most developers.
-That's not the case any more so we've made the decision to remove jQuery from the project.
+That's not the Case any more so we've made the decision to remove jQuery from the project.

 If you're interested in including it, you can easily install jQuery using the